seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 channel table, and `c2` appears only for a coin whose rows include a class-2 channel — ETH and ADA at this revision.
 Its five fields carry that lane's own reading and are written only by a read of that lane (§6a).

+**`coverage` is item 90's measurement and it is ADDITIVE — a field BESIDE the lane, never the lane.** Its `d` is the day it was measured, `status` is `охвачена` or `неохваченная`, `move` the coin's largest single-day move of the last thirty days with its date, and `carried_by` the host that did carry the announcement, where one was found. **It never replaces the five lane fields**, which are written only by a read of the lane (§6a): an entry whose `host`, `n`, `from` and `sec6_md5` were overwritten by a measurement has lost the only evidence of what its lane last read and under which text. **Measured 21.09:** NEAR's lane record was replaced by the measurement — its host, its window and its digest gone, a `status` in their place — on the first run that executed item 90.

 **`discovery` holds the last discovery search per coin and per systemic lane (§6)** — its UTC day `d`, its query `q` and its count of dated hits `n` — and is written only by the search it records.